Ask a question

 What is a University Foundation Programme?

-The foundation year programme is an accredited pre-university course specially designed to prepare international students to enter a UK university.
-CATS Colleges offer a one-year option starting in September and a two-term fast-track option starting in January.
+The foundation programme is a pre-university qualification specially designed to prepare international students to enter a UK university.
+CATS Colleges offer a one-year (three-term) option starting in September and a two-term fast-track option starting in January.

 ||September: 16.5+ years